CDV-700 6B Geiger Counter With Original Phones | LiFePo Battery and Insulating Foam Pad |

-CDV-700 6B Geiger Counter Circuit Board Mods, note the arced-over trace below the white wire
+CDV-700 6B Geiger Counter Circuit Board Mods, note the remnants of the arced-over trace below the white wire

 Regulated power supply and speaker driver for the Victoreen CDV-700 6B Geiger Counter